![]() | Slavonic Digital Projects and Resources |

 - The Repertorium of Old Bulgarian Literature and Letters, directed by Anisava Miltenova in Sofia.

-- The project for digital description of cyrillic manuscripts and early-printed books in Sweden co-ordinated by Antoaneta Granberg at Göteborg, is now largely# complete, and the descriptions have been incorporated in Alvin.
+- The project for digital description of cyrillic manuscripts and early-printed books in Sweden co-ordinated by Antoaneta Granberg at Göteborg, is now complete, and the descriptions have been incorporated in Alvin.
 To access all 635 records, enter “Cyrillic and Glagolitic Books and Manuscripts in Sweden” as a search term.

 - The “virtual museum of written culture” at SESDiva has a wonderfully eclectic range of exhibits, including articles on mediæval Slavonic manuscripts.